 Imports: In 2019 the top importers of Melons were United States ($807M), Germany ($450M), France ($323M), Netherlands ($241M), and United Kingdom ($219M).

-Tariffs: In 2018 the average tariff for Melons was 23.6%, been the 65 lowest tariff using the HS4 product classification.
+Tariffs: In 2018 the average tariff for Melons was 23.6%, making it the 65th lowest tariff using the HS4 product classification.

 The countries with the highest import tariffs for Melons are Barbados (119%), Turkmenistan (100%), Thailand (94.9%), Turkey (85.9%), and Lebanon (66.6%).
 The countries with the lowest tariffs are Mauritius (0%), United Arab Emirates (0%), Hong Kong (0%), Kuwait (0%), and Oman (0%).